 Important Note: Unity has announced future de-support for Unity Networking (formerly known as UNET).
 However, these tutorials should continue to work using Unity 2017.4 LTS and still provide a solid background in networking concepts.

+This course is not compatible with Unity 2019 or Unity 2020.
+Advanced students can continue to use the UNET syntax with later versions of Unity using the Mirror plugin, but no support for this solution is given.
 If you want to enroll in this course we recommend using 2017.4 LTS in order for the lectures to work properly.

 This is a short course designed to introduce you to Unity's Networked Multiplayer system.